What’s Worth Seeing in Meißen?

 Meißen is famous for its porcelain, and you’ll find numerous attractive restaurants, design shops, and porcelain stores in the old town.
 Despite the bad weather and being off-peak season, the city center was quiet but still cozy.

 The main attractions include Albrechtsburg Castle, renowned for its porcelain production, Frauenkirche church, Meißen Cathedral, and Proschwitz Castle vineyards, with a history dating back to the mid-12th century.
-Additionally, there’s a renovated castle, and a restaurant offering delicious food and wine, all awaiting visitors.
+Additionally, there are restaurants offering delicious food and wine, all awaiting visitors.

 Albrechtsburg Castle